Kumar1325/gce-vm-tf-module/README.md

 - Validate variable inputs for correctness.
 - Leverage Terratest to automate infrastructure validation.
 - Enable GCP monitoring and logging for Shielded and Confidential VMs.
+- Ensure CMEK keys are properly managed and have sufficient IAM permissions.

 ---